codefellows/portland-201d3/ProjectWeekGuide.md

     - How does .apply() differ from .call()?
     - Let users register on your website with a username and password, and require registered users to log in to access some of your site's data.
 Use client-side authentication as proof-of-concept [0.25 points], or use server-side authentication [2 points].
     - [2 points] Persist at least part of your app's state on a server such as Heroku or Firebase.

-## Day 5, 1:30 pm: Present
-All team members must contribute to the presentation/live demo of your app on Day 5.
-Your **individual** portion of your project grade depends on your participation as a presenter.
-- Plan ahead and decide which team member will cover which aspects of the app.
-- Choose one person to introduce the app: Describe its purpose, user stories, and how the app addresses the user stories.
-- Each team member must help present the live demo.
-- Each team member must help present the app's code.

-Please prepare for a 30-minute session for you team -- 15 to 20 minutes for your presentation, and the remainder of the half hour for questions from your audience.

-## Day 5, 11:59 pm: Submit
-In Canvas, you'll find an assignment that corresponds to the team portion of your project grade, and an assignment for your individual portion.
-Below are lists of items to submit for each of those assignments:

-### Team Portion
-- URLs
-  - User Guide
-  - Deployed app
-  - GitHub Issues
-  - Final PR
-- Description of the biggest challenges faced by your team and how you dealt with them as a team.

-### Individual Portion
-- URLs
-  - Your GitHub PRs
-  - Your git commits
-  - Answers to these questions:
-    - Roughly how many hours total did you spend on this project?
-    - What were the biggest challenges you faced as an individual, and how did you dealt with them?
-    - What technical skills did you gain or improve significantly?
-    - What non-technical things did you learn (e.g., teamwork, project management)?
-    - What was most enjoyable/rewarding?